sweattep/modern_quotes/README.md

 >I am aware of being in a beautiful prison, from which I can only escape by writing.

+>troops were sneaking into Mahanaim, just as if they had run away from a battle and were ashamed.

 >N95 and P2 masks work best when they are fit-tested, and these masks will be in limited supply during the next pandemic.

 >Knowing how to bring water to one of the driest places on earth means that you hold the very key to life itself.